The author is active in the "Skyrim" community and knowledgeable about creating character presets and other mods.

 It's time for the modding community to move onto better, more sophisticated ways of sharing content.
 Hence the preset plugin.
 This type of minor mod can be removed easily without any awful side effects to your game.

 With a preset, the people who download your mod can do whatever they want—from applying the look in ShowRaceMenu to starting a new game from scratch looking like your character.
-The bottom line: less restrictions and fewer issues from save game residue.
+The bottom line: fewer restrictions and fewer issues from save game residue.

 What You Will Need